affnnx/smart-contract/README.md

 # smart-contract
-This will help you create a simple smart contract using your mobile phones.
+A step-by-step guide to create a smart contract using your mobile phones.

 steps to follow: